ThrillStays

 Best trails: A-Line (downhill), Top of the World (alpine cross-country), Comfortably Numb (Squamish all-mountain) Season: Mid-May through October.
 Peak season is July and August, but September offers fewer crowds and stunning fall colors.

-Pro Tip: Arrive a few days before the Crankworx festival (typically in late July) to ride the freshly groomed trails before the crowds descend.
+Pro Tip: Arrive a few days before the Crankworx festival (typically late July) to ride freshly groomed trails before the crowds descend.

 Mountain biker riding through forest trail Photo credit on Pexels